 Gluten-Free Emergency Food: Gluten-Free Meals

-Emergency food, or survival food, is food and drink supplies that individuals store and depend on in case of a crisis.
+Emergency food, also known as survival food, refers to the food and drink supplies that individuals store and rely on in the event of a crisis or emergency.
 Survival food can be bought for camping excursions or wilderness adventures.

 These provisions are intended to help people survive for a few days.
-Many individuals likewise buy long-term realistic usability crisis food during cataclysmic events or other crises.
+Many individuals also purchase long-term, realistic, and usable food during catastrophic events or other crises.
 The food can be powdered, freeze-dried, smoked, or salted.

-The apportions assist individuals in making do until help arrives.
+The provisions help individuals make do until help arrives.
 They are frequently carried during slope strolling or mountaineering because they risk being abandoned by accident.

-Generally, survival foods are typically high in caloric substances and, sometimes, nutritional substances.
+Generally, survival foods are typically high in calories and, in some cases, also high in nutritional value.

 Fat-based emergency food staples include candy bars, nutritional or protein bars, sports or energy bars, hard bread or rolls, dried meat (e.g., jerky), and dried fruit.

-If water is accessible, apportions with little water content are lighter.
+If water is accessible, portions with little water content are lighter.

 However, as you'll notice, most emergency food supplies are high in gluten.
 What about people, especially the elderly, who have special diets that require them to eat gluten-free?